 Scratch that.
 Don’t just take a bite… break the giant cookie in two and just look at the amazing cinnamon frosting and caramel!
 I promise you, it tastes just as good as it looks!

-- 2 eggs (4 ounces total), room temperature
+- 2 large eggs (4 ounces total), room temperature

 - 1 tablespoon McCormick Vanilla Extract